Saityi/a-tour-of-standard-ml/README.md

 ```

 ### Mutable references
 As noted previously, everything in Standard ML is immutable by default. `val` gives a name to a value.
 This is most commonly how SML is used, and mutability is rare.
-SML is a practical language, though, and since it may be useful sometimes to have a mutable reference, it gives you the capability to do so:
+It may be useful sometimes to have a mutable reference, so SML does provide the capability to do so.

 ```sml
 val x = ref 10 : int ref